canonical/ubuntu-mir/README.md

 RULE:   - the security team will track CVEs for all golang packages in main
 RULE:   - the security team will provide updates to main for all `golang-*-dev`
 RULE:     packages
-RULE:   - the security team will provide updates to main for golang applications
+RULE:   - the security team will provide updates to main for non-vendored
-RULE:     whose non-vendored source code is affected as per normal procedures
+RULE:     dependencies as per normal procedures (including e.g.,
-RULE:     (including e.g., sponsoring/coordinating uploads from teams/upstream
+RULE:     sponsoring/coordinating uploads from teams/upstream projects, etc)
-RULE:     projects, etc)
 RULE:   - the security team will perform no-change-rebuilds for all packages
-RULE:     Built-Using `golang-*-dev` packages it has provided, and coordinate
+RULE:     listing an CVE-fixed package as Built-Using and coordinate testing
-RULE:     testing with the owning teams responsible for the rebuilt packages
+RULE:     with the owning teams responsible for the rebuilt packages
 RULE:   - for packages that build using any `golang-*-dev` packages:
 RULE:     - the owning team must state their commitment to test
 RULE:       no-change-rebuilds triggered by a dependent library/compiler and to